skotzko/oldblog/_posts/2014-08-21-how-to-email-notes-or-ideas-into-scrivener.md

 <img class="center img-center" src="/images/2014/08/blog-only-idea.png" alt="">

-### Example: Send in idea to the daily writing project
+### Example: Send in Idea to the Daily Writing Project
 I email IFTTT just as before, but now I put the #daily hashtag in the subject line.